calpoly-csai/swanton/README.md

 # swanton
-Swanton Pacific Ranch chatbot with a knowledge graph on a Raspberry Pi
+Swanton Pacific Ranch chatbot with a knowledge graph on a Raspberry Pi.
 ## Getting Started

 ### Step 1 - Setup a fresh Debian 10 or Raspbian image
+On a raspberry pi, we recommend using the AIY voicekit image from [here](https://github.com/google/aiyprojects-raspbian/releases) for your sd card.

 ```
 sudo apt update \